pepenetrator/pepenetrator/README.md

 - 👋 Hi, I’m @pepenetrator
 - 👀 I’m interested in music, gaming & programming!
-- 🌱 I’m currently learning to use node & vue.js beside c#
+- 🌱 I’m currently learning to use node & vue.js beside .net C# and python
-- 📫 How to reach me : discord : DreamerX#9490
+- 📫 How to reach me : discord : pepenetrator

 <!---
 pepenetrator/pepenetrator is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.